-1.- Place cover on spa.
-Be sure it is correctly positioned.
+Step 1 - Place cover on spa.
+Make sure it is correctly positioned.

-- 2.- Position the tie-down hardware (attached to the straps of your cover) on the side of the spa so they are easily reached by the cover tie-downs straps. - 3.- With the straps pulled taut (not overly tight) mark the location for screw placement. - 4.- Attach hardware with the screws provided. - 5.- Keep cover fastened down at all times when not in use.
-Locking hardware may be locked with a key (provided).
+Step 2 - Position the tie-down hardware (attached to the straps of your cover) on the side of the spa so they are easily reached by the cover tie-down straps.

+Step 3 - With the straps pulled taut (but not overly tight), lightly drill the location for screw placement.
+Gently drill 3 holes - one for each screw slot in the lock.
+(If you do not have a low torque drill, use the lowest torque setting on the drill you have.)
+DO NOT drill all the way in but instead just make a guide for starters.